-Let’s face it, college is expensive.
+Let’s face it; college is expensive.
 The rising cost of tuition and fees is taking a toll on students nationwide.

 Here at MSU Billings, we understand the enormous financial burden students shoulder.
 We also know that an MSU Billings education can position students for success long after leaving our classrooms.

 Those are compelling figures, but it gets even better if that degree comes from MSU Billings.
-According to 2017 report from the Montana Department of Labor and Industry, City College graduates have a 97 percent job placement rate and earn an average starting salary of $55,000 – that’s $5,800 more per year one year after graduation compared to other public two-year Montana colleges.
+According to a 2017 report from the Montana Department of Labor and Industry, City College graduates have a 97 percent job placement rate and earn an average starting salary of $55,000 – that’s $5,800 more per year one year after graduation compared to other public two-year Montana colleges.
 University campus graduates have a 94 percent job placement rate with an average starting salary of $49,654.
 Compared to other public four-year Montana colleges, our university campus grads earn $4,500 more per year one year after graduation.

 You can see that, despite the cost, earning a college degree remains a solid investment.
 But we must remove financial barriers to success.

-In this edition, you will read how students Haylee Koon and Mark Lambott realized their educational dreams because of scholarship support.
+This edition will read how students Haylee Koon and Mark Lambott realized their educational dreams because of scholarship support.

 You’ll also read about Neil Beyer of Elephas Real Estate Group, who is leveraging his professional success to change the lives of economically challenged students.